 This story of child slavery and forced prostitution is powerful and clearly well researched.
 Lakshmi has a clear voice, and her narration is consistent (at least as far as I can tell) with her age, experiences and background.
 The cultural mores are reflected without comment –

 a son will always be a son...
 But a girl is like a goat.
 Good as long as she gives you milk and butter.
-But not worth crying over when it’s time to make a stew
+But not worth crying over when it’s time to make a stewand

-– which just increases their impact on a Western reader.
+even a man who gambles away what little we have… is better than no man at all– which just increases their impact on a Western reader.
 The various strategies for keeping child prostitutes from fleeing are described from the perspective of the enslaved children, and the bleakness and depression of the situation are intelligently portrayed in a fist person narrative.

 Yet for some reason I didn’t really connect with Sold, and though I’ve spent some time thinking about it I can’t work out why that is.
 Part of the reason probably lies in the close reading proximity of this to Identical, which deals with related, powerful themes in a way I connected strongly too.
 Perhaps, too, though abhorrent and though I contribute money to organizations fighting this practice, there were no surprising revelations that struck me when reading Sold.